 All photos and diagrams © 2017 by Benjamin B.

-Feel free to use them on the web if you provide credit and a link.
+Feel free to use them on the web if you a link, and the following credit

 A big thanks to Takahiro Kagawa, Yutaka Okahashi, Katsuya Kondo, Yuya Ono, Sebastian Leske, Richard Lewis, and Peter Sykes.